guillermooo/sublime-undocs/source/extensibility/plugins.rst

 	        return sugs

 .. note::
-	Please make sure you don't keep this plugin around after trying it.
-It will interefere with the autocompletions look-up chain.
+	Make sure you don't keep this plugin around after trying it or it will interefere with the autocompletion system.

 Learning the API